 - Plug-and-Play Architecture: This architecture enables the seamless integration of essential components, including vector databases, embedding models, and LLMs, into existing systems.

-- Extensibility: The system is designed to efficiently process thousands of messages daily across hundreds of RRHs on a single server, with the architectural support to scale out as needed.
+- Extensibility: The system is designed to efficiently process thousands of messages daily across hundreds of RRHs on a single server.

 - vLLM (v0.5.3.post1), an industry-standard library for optimized open-source large language model (LLM) serving, with support for AMD ROCm 6.1.